TKB-059

-TKB-059 (ТКБ-059) was a Soviet three-barrel bullpup assault rifle, capable of fully automatic fire, chambered for the 7.62×39mm round and manufactured by Tula Arms Plant in 1966.
+The TKB-059 (Russian: ТКБ-059) was a Soviet three-barrel bullpup assault rifle, capable of fully automatic fire, chambered for the 7.62×39mm round and manufactured by Tula Arms Plant in 1966.
 It was based on the Device 3B (Прибор 3Б), an earlier experimental assault rifle that also had three barrels.
-Both weapons were developed by the small arms designer Gennadiy Aleksandrovich Korobov.
+Both weapons were developed by the small arms designer German A. Korobov.

 Both the TKB-059 and the Device 3B used a specialized 7.62×39mm magazine with three columns, akin to three individual box magazines placed and attached side by side.
 There were two sizes of magazine: one with a total capacity of 45 rounds (15 rounds per column), and one with a capacity of 60 rounds (20 rounds per column).
 Each barrel was independently fed from its corresponding column.
 The TKB-059 could be fired ambidextrously as the spent cartridge casings ejected downwards behind the magazines.

 The TKB-059 prototype can now be seen at the Tula arms museum.

-In popular culture

-The "Chaingun Cannon" in Duke Nukem 3D is based on the TKB-059, but having a different design.

-The weapon is featured in Payday 2 as the Rodion 3B Rifle.

-Within the popular mod "The New Order: Last Days of Europe", for the game Hearts of Iron IV, the TKB-059 exists as "PROJECT: TREZUBETS" for the nation Komi.